jwi146/jwi146/README.md

 ## Hey I'm James!
-I'm a Graduate Computer Science student from Heriot-Watt University.
+I'm a graduate Computer Science student from Heriot-Watt University.

 Here you'll find a selection of personal and group projects I've worked on, as well as other bits and pieces I'm experimenting with.